 The Brown Creeper is not a nuthatch.
 It is not even in the Nuthatch family!
 However, when birders think of nuthatches, the Brown Creeper does what it does best, and it creeps into their thoughts.
 So, I thought I would include it!
 Unlike nuthatches, creepers typically are only able to go up a tree trunk.
 The Brown Creeper is a largely insectivorous species that resides in some of the harshest locales in the country.
 Yet, in wintertime, their diet is comprised mostly of invertebrates.

-This highly cryptic species is not easily found.
+This highly cryptic species is not easily detected.
 Its vocalizations are high-pitched, often unheard by those who are chatting as they walk through the woods.
 And its camouflage is second to none.

 Brown Creeper Range Map

 Want the best guides for identifying birds?
-Here are our top 4 guides for nuthatch identification available from Amazon:
+Here are our top 4 guides for nuthatch identification available: